luke-chapman/ninja-taisen/README.md

 ## Developing a strategy

-This is done by running multiple games end-to-end, using the results to iterate.
-You can use a locally-modified variant of `play_all_strategies.py` and associated Jupyter notebooks to run a batch simulation featuring some new ideas and see how they fair against each other
+This is done by running multiple games end-to-end, using the results to iterate as you go.
+I recommend running a locally-modified variant of the script `play_all_strategies.py` to generate a batch of results.
+These can then be analysed with the associated Jupyter notebooks to see how they fair against each other.

 When developing a strategy you are implicitly consuming the code in ninja-taisen as a Python library.
 You'll need to do a `pip install -e ninja-taisen` of the library to use it.
 Publically available methods are visible in either `api.py` and `dtos.py`.
 There are also tests and linting.

+Developing a strategy is really hard.
+Just encoding a new idea for a strategy in code is difficult.
+I've had several experiences of either getting the code wrong, or the idea turning out to not work, or both.
+Patience and humour is key!
+As of August 2024 the best strategy `metric_strength` beats a random strategy 95%+ of the time - not bad!

 ## Showcasing a strategy